Clerx

 • the level of communication and support provided

-• the overall experience working with the firm
+• the overall experience working with the team

 Pillar 6: Case outcomes and firm achievements

-Another powerful way to build credibility is by sharing accomplishments.
+Another strong way to build credibility is by sharing accomplishments.

 • significant settlements or verdicts